ECCC-ASTD-MRD/MIDAS-src/tools/midas_scripts/README.md

      `midas.prepare_workdir`.
 The job is using the MPI topology that has been used to prepare the observations.

-There is another script `midas.unsplitobs` that can be used to recombine the observations in their original order before they have been splitted with `midas.splitobs.Abs`.
+There is another script, `midas.unsplitobs`, that can be used to recombine the observations to be in their original order before they were split with `midas.splitobs.Abs`.

 All three scripts supports the option `-h` to have a description of the available options.